csoroz/CIPs/CIP-1694/README.md

 ##### Restrictions

-Apart from _Treasury withdrawals_ and _Infos_, we include a mechanism for ensuring that governance actions of the same type do not accidentally clash with eath other in an unexpected way.
+Apart from _Treasury withdrawals_ and _Infos_, we include a mechanism for ensuring that governance actions of the same type do not accidentally clash with each other in an unexpected way.

 Each governance action must include the governance action ID for the most recently enacted action of its given type.
 This means that two actions of the same type can be enacted at the same time,